hellgelino/bezzera-bb005-digital-timer/README.md

 Feel free to optimize your own Branch of this Code, we will not Change this one.

 # Special Thanks
-To the great work Joerky!
+to the great work Joerky!
 !!
 Thank you so much for the tasty cup of coffee I enjoy each day !!